tristanpenman/docker-php-webdriver/README.md

-# Docker Image for PHP Webdriver #
+# Docker Image for php-webdriver #

 ## Overview ##

-This repo contains an unofficial Docker image for Facebook's [PHP Webdriver library](https://github.com/facebook/php-webdriver), currently at version 1.1.
+This repo contains an unofficial Docker image for Facebook's [php-webdriver library](https://github.com/facebook/php-webdriver), currently at version 1.1.

 This image also includes [PHPUnit](https://github.com/sebastianbergmann/phpunit) version 5.2.